beam-fosdem/beam-fosdem.github.io/content/_index.md

 ### When

-Either on Saturday, 3th February 2024 or Sunday, 4th February 2023 (TBA).
+On Saturday (morning), 3th February 2024.

 ### Where